Atheer2104/karate/report.md

 2. It is hugely limited as it completely relies on manual labour to check coverage and any changes to the code would result in having to redo some or all of the probes.
 Finally another limitation is that the changes made to introduce the probes causes some unrelated tests to fail.
 3. When doing a manual inspection of the results by JaCoCo it is identical to the one found by my DIY solution.

+#### Marcus Odin 3.5.1 DIY

+10/34 branches were taken before the new tests were implemented. [link](https://github.com/karatelabs/karate/compare/master...DD2480-group8-VT24:karate:marodi-adhoc#diff-ed7b53f024c5cc83536c8b757c24f020cc382ee59079a462fc7b3d62933682bb)
+1. There are no ternary operators in the function but it should be able to be taken into account if that was the case.
+The quality should be good since it is done manually.

+2. If you modify the program or add or remove branches for example then you would have to manually remake everything that was affected.
+It is also important to not accidentally affect other parts of the program just to check the coverage.

 ## Coverage improvement

 Show the comments that describe the requirements for the coverage.